Jaú National Park: Conservation

 It became part of the Central Amazon Ecological Corridor, established in 2002.

 In 2003 the property was expanded by the addition of the Anavilhanas National Park, Amanã Sustainable Development Reserve and Mamirauá Sustainable Development Reserve to form the Central Amazon Conservation Complex, a larger World Heritage Site.

 The park became part of the Lower Rio Negro Mosaic, created in 2010.

 The conservation unit is supported by the Amazon Region Protected Areas Program.

-Another reason why the Jaú park is conserved is that of the group of people that call themselves the "okampha" (Oh//camp//ah).
-The Okampa originated in the park long before it had even been discovered, having been living there for almost two centuries.
-They are a very secluded people who never show themselves to tourists or even other native groups that live there.
-Very few people have had the opportunity to actually see an okamphian.